1st Call for Papers

 AIMS AND SCOPE

-The SRL workshop series started in 2000 and is the premier international forum on statistical relational learning.
-The SRL 2009 workshop will take place in Leuven (Belgium) from 2-4 July (which is just after SIGKDD in Paris, with Leuven being only 2 hours away by train from Paris).
-SRL-2009 will be co-located with
+The ILP conference and workshop series, started in 1991, is the premier international forum on logical and relational learning.
+The ILP 2009 conference will take place in Leuven (Belgium) from 2-4 July (which is just after SIGKDD in Paris, with Leuven being only 2 hours away by train from Paris).
+ILP 2009 will be co-located with

 - MLG 2009, the 7th International Workshop on Mining and Learning with Graphs